jwlashley/atmospace-vortex/README.md

 * **Vanilla Filter:** Automatically ignores vanilla Minecraft content for focused data.

 * **In-Game Summaries:** Use `/vortex` or `/vx` (OP 2+) for instant usage overviews in chat.

+* **Dataview Web Panel:** Use `/vortex dataview` or `/vx dataview` for a URL that will allow you to view the data that Vortex has collected in an easy to use web-panel.

 * **CSV Export:** Generates detailed, timestamped CSV reports (`config/vortex/`) upon server command and shutdown for external analysis.